touhouworldcup/thprac/README.md

 - add a option in settings to disable F10 for th11-13 (in case toggle fullscreen/window)
 - add esc + r/ctrl+shift+down to quick restart in EoSD
 - add a option for EoSD to pause BGM when using esc pause menu
-- add a phase selection for IN st6A LSC;  add FORCE wave 2 for 123 normal 1
+- add a phase selection for IN st6A LSC;  add FORCE wave 2 for 123 normal 1; add inf time for momoji
 - add hint editor for MoF
 - add font bug fix(mainly chinese) and customized font
 - add total game time and game time too long hint